Rigidity of proper colorings of $\mathbb{Z}^d$: Introduction and results

 \subsection{General spin systems}

-The methods introduced in this paper allow a vast generalization: In the companion paper~\cite{peledspinka2018spin}, we extend the ideas from the proper $q$-coloring setting to general discrete spin systems.
-Under suitable conditions, the results characterize the set of Gibbs states of maximal pressure of such systems, showing that a typical sample from such a Gibbs state mainly follows an $(A,B)$ pattern for suitable sets $A,B$.
+The methods introduced in this paper allow a vast generalization: In the companion paper~\cite{peledspinka2018spin}, we extend the ideas from the proper $q$-coloring setting to general discrete spin systems satisfying suitable conditions.
+The results characterize the set of maximal-pressure Gibbs states of such systems, showing that a typical sample from such a Gibbs state mainly follows an $(A,B)$ pattern for suitable sets $A,B$.
 We briefly describe here the main results of~\cite{peledspinka2018spin}.
 An introduction aimed at a physics audience appears in~\cite{peled2017condition}.

-The spin systems considered are described by a finite \emph{spin space} $S$, a collection $(\lambda_i)_{i \in S}$ of positive numbers called the \emph{single-site activities}, and a collection $(\lambda_{i,j})_{i,j \in S}$ of non-negative numbers called the \emph{pair interactions}.
-The pair interactions are symmetric, i.e., $\lambda_{i,j}=\lambda_{j,i}$ for all $i,j \in S$, and at least one is positive.
-The probability of a \emph{configuration} $f \colon \Lambda \to S$ is proportional to
+The spin systems considered are described by a finite \emph{spin space} $\SS$, a collection $(\lambda_i)_{i \in \SS}$ of positive numbers called the \emph{single-site activities}, and a collection $(\lambda_{i,j})_{i,j \in \SS}$ of non-negative numbers called the \emph{pair interactions}.
+The pair interactions are symmetric, i.e., $\lambda_{i,j}=\lambda_{j,i}$ for all $i,j \in \SS$, and at least one is positive.
+The probability of a \emph{configuration} $f \colon \Lambda \to \SS$ is proportional to

 where $E(\Lambda)$ is the set of edges of $\Z^d$ whose two endpoints belong to $\Lambda$.
 Classical models obtained as special cases include the Ising, Potts, hard-core, Widom--Rowlinson, beach and clock models.